Priyam-265/Mira/README.md

 Lucide Icons

-🤝 Contributing
+🤝 CONTRIBUTING

-Contributions are always welcome!
+Contributions are welcome!

 Fork → Create Feature Branch → Commit → Push → Open PR

-📝 License
+📝 LICENSE

 Distributed under the MIT License.

-👨‍💻 Author
+👨‍💻 AUTHOR

 Priyam
 GitHub: https://github.com/Priyam-265

 Email: mira.capturemoments@gmail.com

-🌟 Show Your Support
+🌟 SHOW YOUR SUPPORT

-If you like this project, give it a ⭐ — it helps a lot!
+If you like this project, please give it a ⭐ — it helps a lot!

-💖 Made with love
+💖 MADE WITH LOVE

 Mira © 2025 — Crafted with passion.